Calandra-a/Monte-Carlo-Localization/README.md

 # Monte-Carlo-Localization
 MCL implementation for CSI-5610 project

-built with cmake version 3.5.1 C++ 11 on Ubuntu 16.04
+built with cmake version 3.5.1 and C++ 11 on Ubuntu 16.04